MarketSquare/robotframework-aws/CONTRIBUTING.md

 Suite Teardown    Delete All Sessions
 ```

 All the libraries import should be in common.resource, as the suite setup.
+The import to AWSLibrary is relative to
+project source, because then you can test the new keywords or changes just running locally the tests

 ```robotframework
 *** Settings ***